skullface/skullface.github.io/contact.md

   </div>
 </section>

 **One-on-one design** Interested in working one-on-one for a design, illustration, or development consultation?
-Please [visit my studio at Grawlix.co](http://grawlix.co/?utm_source=jp-contact) to contact Rocco and me!
+Please [visit my studio at Grawlix.co](http://grawlix.co/?utm_source=jp-contact)   {% include external-link %} to contact Rocco and me!

 **Mentorship** For design, code, biz, or life advice, feel free to hit me up for help.
 There’s a good chance you’re wondering about the same thing someone else is, so, ask away!
 Design students, recent grads, and those early in their career: If you are a person from an underrepresented minority group (women &amp; marginalized genders, POC, queer folx, PWD) looking for a design mentor, I’d love to talk with you.

 **Men who brain-pick** I won’t respond to requests from male professionals who want to use my time to “pick my brain” on design or business over email, Skype, or coffee.
-Women perform more than enough unrecognized, unpaid [emotional labor](http://www.metafilter.com/151267/Wheres-My-Cut-On-Unpaid-Emotional-Labor) for me to offer you individualized attention for free.
+Women perform more than enough unrecognized, unpaid [emotional labor](http://www.metafilter.com/151267/Wheres-My-Cut-On-Unpaid-Emotional-Labor)  {% include external-link %} for me to offer you individualized attention for free.
 To schedule a paid consultation, please send me a note.

 <div class="contact_form_container">
   <form action="https://formspree.io/meow@jessicapaoli.com" class="contact_form" method="POST">